abobo1/gutter-thieves/README.md

 Deployment
 Add additional notes about how to deploy this on a live system Built With
-* Dropwizard - The web framework used
+* DropwizardÂ - The web framework used
-* Maven - Dependency Management
+* MavenÂ - Dependency Management
-* ROME - Used to generate RSS Feeds
+* ROMEÂ - Used to generate RSS Feeds
 Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+Please readÂ CONTRIBUTING.mdÂ for details on our code of conduct, and the process for submitting pull requests to us.
 Versioning
-We use SemVer for versioning.
-For the versions available, see the tags on this repository.
+We useÂ SemVerÂ for versioning.
+For the versions available, see theÂ tags on this repository.
 Authors
-* Billie Thompson - Initial work - PurpleBooth
+* Billie ThompsonÂ -Â Initial workÂ -Â PurpleBooth
-See also the list of contributors who participated in this project.
+See also the list ofÂ contributorsÂ who participated in this project.
 License
-This project is licensed under the MIT License - see the LICENSE.md file for details Acknowledgments
+This project is licensed under the MIT License - see theÂ LICENSE.mdÂ file for details Acknowledgments
 * Hat tip to anyone who's code was used
 * Inspiration